 The remains of Baekje in Iksan

-The Mireuksa Temple Site, located in Mireuksan Mountain (430m above sea level), Geumma myeon, Iksan, has been the largest temple site discovered in East Asia.
+The Mireuksa Temple Site, situated on Mireuksan Mountain (430m above sea level) in Geumma myeon, Iksan, is the largest temple site discovered in East Asia.

-The two main features of the Mireuksa Temple Site are the stone pagoda (Mireuksaji Seoktap) and the flagpole supports (Mireuksaji Dangganjiju).
-The 14.24-meter-high west stone pagoda (National Treasure No. 11) is the oldest and largest Korean stone pagoda in existence.
-The west pagoda currently has only six tiers, but is estimated to originally have had nine.
+Two main features of the Mireuksa Temple Site are the stone pagoda (Mireuksaji Seoktap) and the flagpole supports (Mireuksaji Dangganjiju).
+The west stone pagoda (National Treasure No. 11) is 14.24 meters high, making it the oldest and largest surviving Korean stone pagoda.
+Although it currently has six tiers, it is estimated to have originally had nine.
 The nine-story east stone pagoda (27.67 meters in height) was restored to its original stature in 1993 based on historical records.
-Other surviving landmarks include the flagpole supports (Treasure No. 236) to the south of the stone pagodas.
-The 395 centimeter-tall poles are estimated to have been created during the Unified Silla period (AD 676-935) and are set 90 meters apart from east to west.
+Another noteworthy feature is the flagpole supports (Treasure No. 236) located to the south of the stone pagodas.
+These 395 centimeter-tall poles are believed to date back to the Unified Silla period (AD 676-935) and are set 90 meters apart from east to west.

-The story of Mireuksa Temple was exceptionally written in the 13th-century Korean historical document Samgukyusa (“Memorabilia of the Three Kingdoms”) as one of Baekje’s temples.
-According to this ancient record, when King Mu and his wife were on their way to Sajasa Temple, the Maitreya triad appeared from the pond below Yonghwasan (now Mireuksan) Mountain.
-At the request of the queen, the pond was filled and the pagodas, prayer hall, and corridors were built on three different units.
+The story of Mireuksa Temple is notably documented in the 13th-century Korean historical record Samgukyusa (“Memorabilia of the Three Kingdoms”) as one of Baekje’s temples.
+According to this ancient account, as King Mu and his wife were en route to Sajasa Temple, the Maitreya triad appeared from the pond below Yonghwasan (now Mireuksan) Mountain.
+In response to the queen’s request, the pond was filled, and pagodas, a prayer hall, and corridors were constructed on three different units.

-Mireuksa Temple was a national monument that mobilized Baekje’s national power.
-Also, the layout of buildings in this temple were in accordance with the Buddhist scriptures, describing that the Maitreya, or Future Buddha, came from heaven to save all people with his three preachings.
+Mireuksa Temple, as depicted in historical records, was a national monument that mobilized Baekje’s national power.
+The temple’s layout adhered to Buddhist scriptures, describing the arrival of Maitreya, or the Future Buddha, from heaven to save all people through three preachings.

-Most of these statements were approved by archeological investigations carried out for 23 years starting in 1974.
+Most of these historical accounts were substantiated by archaeological investigations conducted over 23 years starting in 1974.
 The findings indicated that the temple was established in the early 7th century during the reign of King Mu and was demolished around the time of the Japanese invasion of Korea in 1592.

-Mireuksa Temple displays a unique layout in which three units of the “one pagoda and one prayer hall” style structures stand in a row, and the central gate, pagoda, and prayer hall are arranged to a straight line in each unit.
-The size of the unit in the center is larger than that of the east and west units.
+Mireuksa Temple features a distinctive layout with three units of “one pagoda and one prayer hall” style structures standing in a row.
+The central gate, pagoda, and prayer hall are aligned in a straight line within each unit.
+The size of the central unit is larger than that of the east and west units.

-The east unit, the central unit, and the west unit were independent divided by long corridors.
-However, they all converged to one whole unit of a large lecture hall in the north.
-This means that the place to worship Buddha was segmented into three units, but that the single lecture hall eventually combined them into one.
-Corridors to the north, east, and west, converged at the lecture hall which were used as monks’ dormitories.
+Although the east unit, central unit, and west unit were independently divided by long corridors, they all converged into a single unit of a large lecture hall in the north.
+This indicates that the place for worshipping Buddha was segmented into three units, but the single lecture hall eventually integrated them into one.
+Corridors to the north, east, and west converged at the lecture hall, which was utilized as monks’ dormitories.

-This temple is 134m in length from the lecture hall to the main gate, and 172m wide from outside the east unit to outside the west unit.
+The temple itself spans 134 meters in length from the lecture hall to the main gate and 172 meters in width from outside the east unit to outside the west unit.

-The waterway originating from Mireuksan Mountain was flown into artificial water paths on four sides of the temple.
-The remaining traces of a large pond were found at the south of the temple.
-On the north side of the lecture hall are two bridges over the artificial water route.
-Rear garden section was located behind the watercourse.
-Originally, a thoroughly designed drainage system was specifically applied to the construction of this temple where were wetland.
-The prayer hall of each unit had a special structure to ward off humidity.
-Foundation stones were laid on the floor of the prayer hall and 1m-thick cornerstones were laid out in a diamond shape above it.
-The remains of wooden supports on top of the cornerstones made an empty room at the floor of the prayer hall.
+The waterway originating from Mireuksan Mountain was directed into artificial water paths on four sides of the temple, with traces of a large pond remaining on the south side.
+Two bridges over the artificial water route were found on the north side of the lecture hall, leading to a rear garden section situated behind the watercourse.
+The temple, being located in a wetland area, incorporated a meticulously designed drainage system.
+The prayer hall of each unit had a specialized structure to counteract humidity, featuring foundation stones on the floor and 1m-thick cornerstones arranged in a diamond shape above it.
+The remains of wooden supports on top of the cornerstones created an empty room at the floor of the prayer hall.

-The Mireuksa Temple’s design was unprecedented layout based on three pagodas and three prayer halls in order to realize the Maitreya belief of Buddhism.
-The people of the Baekje worshiped the Maitreya Buddha who comes to the real world in near future to save them.
-The temple would be the perfect embodiment of this belief.
+Mireuksa Temple’s design was an unprecedented layout based on three pagodas and three prayer halls to embody the Maitreya belief of Buddhism.
+The people of Baekje worshipped the Maitreya Buddha, believed to come to the real world in the near future to save them, making the temple a perfect representation of this belief.

-There were initially three pagodas at Mireuksa Temple – a wooden pagoda in the central unit and a stone pagoda in each of the east and west units.
-It is hard to know when the wooden pagoda vanished from the central unit.
-The stone pagoda in the eastern unit was completely collapsed when it was excavated in the 20th century, and the stone materials for the pagoda were left scattered nearby.
-The stone pagoda in the western unit preserved its general shape but in an unstable condition, and many parts were damaged.
-Only its northeastern side up to the sixth story remained in the 20th century.
+Initially, three pagodas existed at Mireuksa Temple – a wooden pagoda in the central unit and a stone pagoda in each of the east and west units.
+The fate of the wooden pagoda in the central unit is unclear.
+The stone pagoda in the eastern unit had completely collapsed when excavated in the 20th century, with scattered stone materials nearby.
+The stone pagoda in the western unit preserved its general shape but was in an unstable condition, and many parts were damaged.
+Only the northeastern side up to the sixth story remained in the 20th century.

-A structural safety inspection performed in 1998 raised a concern over the stability of this western stone pagoda.
-The National Research Institute of Cultural Heritage has been staging a full investigation and has been conducting repair and maintenance on this pagoda since 2001.
-Academic research has been in full force since 2002.
+A structural safety inspection in 1998 raised concerns about the stability of the western stone pagoda.
+The National Research Institute of Cultural Heritage conducted a full investigation and initiated repair and maintenance on this pagoda in 2001, with academic research intensifying since 2002.

-An examination of the gold plates bearing the records on the sarira enshrinement revealed that the stone pagoda in the west unit was built in 639.
-This constitutes a rare example of an artifact enough to prove historical recored that Mireuksa Temple was established during the reign of King Mu of the Baekje Kingdom.
+In 2009, during a deconstructive investigation, a cavity containing sarira was discovered in the middle of the top surface of the first-story stone of the western pagoda.
+Cross-shaped lines in ink and lime seals were found around the cavity.
+Sarira reliquaries and various offerings to Buddha, such as gold plates with inscriptions, a silver diadem ornament, and bronze bowls, were found inside.
+An examination of the gold plates bearing records on the sarira enshrinement revealed that the stone pagoda in the west unit was built in 639.
+This discovery serves as a rare artifact supporting the historical record that Mireuksa Temple was established during the reign of King Mu of the Baekje Kingdom.

 How to get to the site of the Mireuksa temple?